tadeodonegana/tadeodonegana.github.io/src/content/post/react-agent-framework-by-scratch-python/index.md

 5. Completing the ReAct Loop

 This is where the core part of the ReAct agent framework comes into play.
-We will define a loop that checks if the output contains an action.
+We will define a loop that **checks if the output contains an action**.
 If it does, the loop calls the relevant function, appends the observation to the conversation, and allows the model to produce the final response.

 ```py
 action_re = re.compile('^Action: (\w+): (.*)$')